finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 ## Razzle

 You problaly already know what **create-react-app**, a tool (built by developers at Facebook) that help us to start creating our React project without to woryy about configuration stuff.
 All we have to do is simply run the **create-react-app** command then magically react app is ready to be developed.
-We start developing our project with amazing developer experience with features like HMR, ES6, CSS, CSS Modules, SASS/SCSS, Minify ours CSS, add autoprefixes, and along with other features.
+We start developing our project with amazing developer experience with features like HMR, ES6, CSS, CSS Modules, SASS/SCSS, Minify ours CSS, autoprefixes, and along with other features.

 Now, **Razzle**, you have no idea about it. **Razzle** is just like create-react-app.
-Here's the difference, Razzle is a tool to create **server side rendering** (React by default) app.
+But here's the difference, Razzle is a tool to create **server side rendering** (React by default) app.
 Let's quote what razzle is in their docs:

 > Razzle is a tool that abstracts all complex configuration needed for SSR into a single dependency--giving us the awesome developer experience of **create-react-app**, but then leaving the rest of our app's architectural decisions about frameworks, routing, and data fetching up to us.

 Whaaatttttt, that's amazing.
-But wait, there's more, we can customize **Babel** and **Webpack** razzle config, for example we want to add code splitting for our React project using [@loadable/component](https://loadable-components.com/) which needed to add little bit config to **webpack** for Server side rendering, with razzle this is a piece a cake.
+But wait, there's more, we can customize **Babel** and **Webpack** razzle config, why do i mean by that ?
+For example we want to add code splitting for our React project using [@loadable/component](https://loadable-components.com/) which needed to add little bit confighuration to **webpack** for Server side rendering, with razzle this is a piece a cake.
 We just simply create a `razzle.config.js` file then we can start extend razzle webpack configuration.

 Razzle also come with plugins just like **gatsby** do.
 What does that mean ?
 For example we want to use TypeScript to develop Razzle, there's a plugin for that.
 Need to add compression on production build ?
 There's a plugin for that.
 Need to inline svg like create-react-app did ?
 There's plugin for that.
+Didn't find the plugin you looking for ?
+You can build one!

-You can see all the available plugin [here](https://www.npmjs.com/search?q=razzle-plugin).
+<small>Note: You can see all the available plugin [here](https://www.npmjs.com/search?q=razzle-plugin)</small>.

 ## The Code